Faculty-Led Study Abroad

 - Courses offered through third-party providers or consortia to which WKU belongs, even if led by WKU faculty, are outside the scope of the FLSA program unless the faculty member and his/her department specifically designate the course is to be offered in an FLSA program.

-The Study Away Office is here to help make your program work by providing these services:
+We are here to help make your program work by partnering with you on:

 - Program development travel grants